 The forms below can be downloaded, printed and filled out ahead of time.
 However, you will have to keep the printed original forms and hand them out to the doctor at the time of the visit.
 Doing so will ensure that when I get to your home we can concentrate on the difficult task ahead and minimize the technicalities and all you have to do is to hand out the already filled out forms to the doctor.
 These forms are on line strictly for your convenience so that you don't have to be bothered with paperwork when the time comes.
-If you don't get around to fill them out, don't worry, I always bring a set with me and you may fill them out when I get to your home.
+If you don't get around to fill them out, don't worry, the doctor always brings a set with her and you may fill them out when the doctor gets to your home.

-The Aftercare Options Form will let me know the way you would like to have your pet's body handled after the euthanasia.
+The Aftercare Options Form will let us know the way you would like to have your pet's body handled after the euthanasia.
 Please see our section on Aftercare for full details on the aftercare process.

 The Pet Euthanasia Consent Form is a mandatory document with your signature that will give me permission to euthanize your pet.

 In the Pre-Euthanasia Options Form, you will have a chance to think about how you would like the procedure to be done.
 This form is optional and helps getting you prepared so that you can plan for the procedure.
-It will let me know if you would like to be present, if you would like a tranquilizer or a pain injection to be administered to your pet prior to the procedure or even if you would like your pet to be placed under general anesthesia.
-If you change your mind at the last minute on any of these options, it is completely fine and you just need to let me know.
+It will let us know if you would like to be present, any special requests, etc...
+If you change your mind at the last minute on any of these pre-euthanasia options, it is completely fine and you just need to let the doctor know.

 - Pre-euthanasia Options Form